All Share (J203) = 112 197

 The difference between trading currency pairs with high volatility versus low volatility.

-Currencies with high volatility will normally move more pips over a certain period than currencies with low volatility and this will lead to an increased risk when trading currency pairs with high volatility.
+Currencies with high volatility will normally move more pips over a certain period than currencies with low volatility, and this will lead to an increased risk when trading currency pairs with high volatility.

-Currencies with high volatility are more prone to slippage and due to high-volatility currency pairs making bigger moves, traders should determine the correct position size to take when trading them.
+Currencies with high volatility are more prone to slippage, and due to high-volatility currency pairs making bigger moves, traders should determine the correct position size to take when trading them.

 Most Volatile Currency Pairs